-Covered Services Special Limits/Circumstances Second Medical Opinions May be requested by the Health Plan Member or Aetna for: Elective surgery When the appropriateness or necessity of a covered surgical procedure is questioned Serious injury or illness The Health Plan Member: Must provide prior notice to Aetna The use of second medical opinions in connection with a particular diagnosis or treatment may be restricted to a maximum of three per calendar year.
+Covered Services Special Limits/Circumstances Respiratory Therapy Both Inpatient and outpatient Services of respiratory or inhalation therapists Oxygen Second Medical Opinions The Health Plan Member: May be requested by the Health Plan Member or Aetna for: Elective surgery When the appropriateness or necessity of a covered surgical procedure is questioned Serious injury or illness Must provide prior notice to Aetna The use of second medical opinions in connection with a particular diagnosis or treatment may be restricted to a maximum of three per calendar year.
 Aetna shall review the second medical opinion, once rendered, and make a determination about whether the services are covered under the Plan.
 Any treatment obtained that is not authorized by the Plan shall be at the Health Plan Member's expense.
 Covered expenses for the second opinion: If a Network physician is selected, the only cost to the Health Plan Member will be the applicable member cost share amount.
-If a non-Network physician is selected, the member may be required to pay for up to 40 percent of the usual and customary charges for those services in the community where they were rendered as determined by Aetna. • Skilled Nursing Facility Care Room, board and general nursing care Services and supplies for necessary treatment Primary Care Physician (PCP) or Aetna shall approve a written plan of treatment Health Plan Member must require skilled care for a condition (or a related condition) which was treated in the Hospital and such care can be provided at a skilled nursing facility in lieu of hospitalization or continued hospitalization The Health Plan Member must be admitted to the facility immediately following discharge from the Hospital Skilled nursing care or services are provided on a daily basis Limited to 60 days of confinement per calendar year Services shall be ordered by and provided under the direction of a physician Surgical Procedures Both inpatient and outpatient Surgical Sterilization Limited to tubal ligations and vasectomies Wigs Covered only when hair loss is caused by chemotherapy, radiation therapy, or cranial surgery.
+If a Non-Network physician is selected, the member may be required to pay for up to 40 percent of the usual and customary charges for those services in the community where they were rendered as determined by Aetna.

+Covered Services Special Limits/Circumstances Room, board and general nursing care Services and supplies for necessary treatment Primary Care Physician (PCP) or Aetna shall approve a written plan of treatment Health Plan Member must require skilled care for a condition (or a related condition) which was treated in the Hospital and such care can be provided at a skilled nursing facility in lieu of hospitalization or continued hospitalization The Health Plan Member must be admitted to the facility immediately following discharge from the Hospital Skilled nursing care or services are provided on a daily basis Limited to 60 days of confinement per calendar year Services shall be ordered by and provided under the direction of a physician Surgical Procedures Both inpatient and outpatient Surgical Sterilization Limited to tubal ligations and vasectomies Wigs Covered only when hair loss is caused by chemotherapy, radiation therapy, or cranial surgery.
 Coverage is limited to a maximum payment of \$40 for one wig and fitting in the 12 months following treatment or surgery.